Dillonb/binaryninja-n64-loader/README.md

 # Nintendo 64 ROM Loader for Binary Ninja

 WIP.
-Incomplete and currently supports only commercial IPL3s.
+Currently supports only commercial IPL3s.

+## Requirements

+- Binary Ninja dev branch

+## Installing

+Clone to your Binary Ninja plugins directory.
+On Linux, this is ~/.binaryninja/plugins/